 Fry Patti Samosa

 Heat oil in a deep pan or kadai on medium heat.
-Once the oil is hot, reduce the heat slightly.
+Once the oil is hot, reduce the heat to medium-low or low.
 Gently add samosas in batches and fry until golden and crisp on both sides.
 Remove on kitchen paper towels.

 Fry Green Chillies